mychetan/hbo_max_content_based_recommender/README.md

 2. **Plot, Genre, and encoded MPAA/TV Ratings:** To address the problems from Recommender 4, I decided to combine the procedure from Recommender 3 and 4.
 However, instead of using IMDB ratings, I used the average between the IMDB and TMDB ratings.
 The resulting recommendations did better than Recommender 4.
 I began to see more suggested titles similar to South Park.
 However, it still exhibits recommendations that are different from the testing title.

-**Recommender 3 was used as demo in a flask app.
+**Recommender 3 was used for demo in a flask app.
 Please look as App directory for details**

 ---